aditya-167/Realtime-Earthquake-forecasting/README.md

 Hence with all the mentioned implementation, the web application was successfully deployed and necessary project walktrhough can be accessed from `Data and models` directory.

-### Acknowledgement

-I would like to thank Udacity Datascience Nanodegree and mentors to work on this capstone project along with [USGS](https://earthquake.usgs.gov/earthquakes/feed/v1.0/csv.php) for providing the real time dataset.